Dr Jack Palmer

 Profile

-I rejoined the School of Sociology and Social Policy in June 2024, having previously worked across various teaching and research roles between 2016-22.
+I rejoined the School of Sociology and Social Policy as Lecturer in June 2024, having previously worked across various teaching and research roles between 2016-22.
 From 2022-24, I was a Senior Lecturer in Sociology at Leeds Trinity University.
+Since 2024, I am director of the Bauman Institute.

 Responsibilities